Tecneardd/Tec/README.md

-Read pls Before Use : this programm was created with ai cus im to bad to code and also it could trigger windows antivirus
+Read pls Before Use : this programm could trigger windows antivirus